emsquid/style.xplr/README.md

 # style.xplr

-This plugin gives a better way to interact with [xplr](https://xplr.dev) `Style`
+This plugin gives an easy way to replicate [xplr](https://xplr.dev) `Style` concept.
+It generates ansi escape codes itself without depending on xplr API, but the variables are the same so it can be used when writing plugins!

 ## Requirements

-- A terminal with color support
+- A terminal with ansi color support

 ## Installation